One Delicious Bite

 They discovered a nutrition formula that helps you find your balance throughout the day.
 It’s based on 40-30-30 nutrition to help maintain your blood sugar levels already within a normal range, help satisfy your hunger and give you lasting energy (sayonara, post-lunch slump!)

+Because it’s designed for slow, controlled digestion, it helps satisfy your hunger with steady, sustained energy that lasts long after your last bite.
 And to complete the trifecta of this nutritional superstar, the quality protein supports muscle recovery and your active, on-the-go lifestyle, so you get the most out of every day.

 So try starting your day with a cup of joe and a Balance Bar.
 Or keep one stashed in your bag to help banish hunger while you’re on the go.
 Or make it your mid-afternoon go-to.